tvaltn/dtsoar/README.md

 python gateway.py
 ```

-To run data through a host, open one of the host terminals *(only DPS does something right now)* and run:
+To run data through a host, open one of the host terminals and run:

 ```
 python host.py <data_file>
 ```

+Files that currently trigger something in the SOAR system:
+DPS_MQTT.csv
+MPO_MQTT.csv
+SLD_MQTT.csv

 Press Ctrl+V to cancel the host program.